coryhouse/a11y/README.md

 1. Try navigating the site with only my keyboard, taking note of what does and doesn't work.
 1. Scan the page with developer tools (Accessibility Insights is one of my go-tos).
 1. Take note of how screen readers behave on Mac, Windows, and even mobile devices & emulators.
 1. Zoom in and out and watch for how content reacts.
+The Web Content Accessibility Guidelines (WCAG) state that in order to be accessible, a site should be usable at 200% zoom.
+This number is really a minimum - many folks with vision disorders often zoom any farther.

 Once I've got a list of things that need addressed from the user side of things, I start in on the code.
 I often start conversations with Creative/Design teams as well to prevent accessibility issues earlier in the software development lifecycle.